A+| A| A-|

 POLICY ON PREVENTION OF SEXUAL HARASSMENT

 The Company values the integrity and dignity of its employees.
-The Company has put in place a 'Policy on Prevention of Sexual Harassment' as per the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 ("Sexual Harassment
+The Company has put in place a 'Policy on Prevention of Sexual Harassment' as per the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 ("Sexual Harassment Act") and has constituted the Committee with internal and external members.
+We affirm that adequate access has been provided to any complainants who wish to register a complaint under the policy.
+No complaint was received during the year.

 CORPORATE GOVERNANCE

 The Company has complied with the corporate governance requirements as stipulated under the Listing Obligations and Disclosures Requirements Regulations, 2015 formulated by Securities and Exchange Board of India (SEBI).
-A separate section on corporate governance, along with a certif?cate from the auditors confirming the compliance, is annexed and forms part of the Annual Report.
-This certif?cate will be forwarded to the Stock Exchanges along with the Annual Report of the Company.
+A separate section on corporate governance, along with a certificate from the auditors confirming the compliance, is annexed and forms part of the Annual Report.
+This certificate will be forwarded to the Stock Exchanges along with the Annual Report of the Company.

-CHIEF EXECUTIVE OFFICER (CEO) /CHIEF FINANCIAL OFFICER (CFO) CERTIFICATION
+DY.
+MANAGING DIRECTOR (DMD) /CHIEF FINANCIAL OFFICER (CFO) CERTIFICATION

-As required under Regulation 17(8) of the Listing Obligations and Disclosures Requirements Regulations, 2015 formulated by Securities and Exchange Board of India (SEBI), the CEO/CFO certification has been submitted to the Board and a copy thereof is contained in this Annual Report.
+As required under Regulation 17(8) of the Listing Obligations and Disclosures Requirements Regulations, 2015 formulated by Securities and Exchange Board of India (SEBI), the DMD/CFO certification has been submitted to the Board and a copy thereof is contained in this Annual Report.

 RISK MANAGEMENT